 - Southern Association of Colleges and SchoolsWestern Association of Schools and Colleges

-- BCCC has an articulation agreement with a high school, business or industry.
-Articulation agreements specify award of credit for meeting certain criteria and presenting certain documents.
+- BCCC has an articulation agreement with a high school, business, or industry.
+Articulation agreements specify the award of credit for meeting certain criteria and presenting certain documents.

 - Military Training: The American Council on Education (ACE) must evaluate military training and experience before college credits is awarded.